18 Participants Needed

 The trial requires that you stop certain medications before enrolling.
 For example, you must stop myelosuppressive anticancer therapy at least 21 days before, and corticosteroids like dexamethasone must be on a stable or decreasing dose for at least 1 week prior.
 Check with the trial team for specific guidance on your current medications.

-What data supports the effectiveness of the NK cell therapy for brain cancer?
+What evidence suggests that NK cell therapy might be an effective treatment for brain cancer?

 SK